 Tiny’s Release of Property Assessment & Tax Information Policy states that the assessment roll cannot be photocopied, scanned or photographed:

-Decisions by the Ontario Information and Privacy Commissioner (IPC) regarding access to assessment rolls
+Ontario Information and Privacy Commissioner (IPC) decisions regarding access to assessment rolls

 MPAC is a not-for-profit corporation established under the Municipal Property Assessment Corporation Act (the MPAC Act) and is the sole provider of assessment services for the Province of Ontario.
 MPAC sells various property assessment information products to the public in electronic format and this business is their main asset and source of revenue.